williamn/summer-cocktail/README.md

 # Summer cocktail

-Example on how to use Go and Cucumber.
+Example on how to use Gin and Cucumber.

 ## Getting started